lildude/phpZenfolio/README.txt

 With the instance instantiated, you can now interact with the Zenfolio API using Zenfolio's native methods exactly as they're documented.
-Arguments to all Zenfolio native methods must be provided in the order and as they are documented in the API documentation.
+Arguments to all Zenfolio native methods must be provided in the order they are documented in the API documentation.
 For example, use the following to get all recent sets that are of the PhotoSetType 'Gallery':

      $f->GetRecentSets('Gallery', 0, 3);

-Note the method's capitalisation and the arguments, these are as they are documented in the GetRecentSets (http://www.zenfolio.com/zf/help/api/ref/methods/getrecentsets) method documentation.
+Note the method's capitalisation and the arguments, these are as they are documented in the GetRecentSets() (http://www.zenfolio.com/zf/help/api/ref/methods/getrecentsets) method documentation.

-Some of the Zenfolio API methods, like `CreatePhotoSet', require an object to be passed as one of the arguments.
+Some of the Zenfolio API methods, like `CreatePhotoSet()', require an object to be passed as one of the arguments.
 The object can be passed either as an associative array: